cristibaluta/Jit/README.md

 	sudo ./jit install // Install the app to usr/local/bin jit // Check installation

-Win and linux versions in theory can work, in practice they must implement different logic for the password storage.
+Win and linux versions in theory can work, in practice didn't tested.
+They also must implement different logic for the password storage.
 Get in touch if you'd like to contribute with this.

 ## Setup Jira
 To setup your jira credentials run and follow instructions